otacke/h5p-todo/README.md

 ### Timer
 I have already created a general timer library for H5P, quite versatile, but I do not even dare to look at that old piece of code ;-) Maybe I'll write something new, tiny and focussed and ready for adding a timer (maybe as an overlay) to any H5P library that needs one.
 Could also go into H5P-Question.

+### H5P OnSite
+In order so support blended learning scenarios that use xAPI statements, an on-site tool might be useful.
+It it's simplest version it could just trigger an xAPI statement for "attended" when someone (within a particular group/range) clicks a button.
+A more sophisticated version could also offer some audience response system features.